UAlbanyArchives/ants/README.md

 ##Project Status

 ANTS is offered as an open beta for external testing.
 Development is ongoing, but near-completion. further documentation will be available soon.
+Version 0.6+ includes:

+* Support for GoogleDrive transfers from the GUI using the GoogleDrive API
+* Email notifications

 ANTS is available publicly primarily as a proof of concept and a tool for experimentation.
 While we hope to implement ANTS at the University at Albany, SUNY, any external users should plan to require their own development and support.